cgillis-ut/TriviaGame/README.md

 ## Install
-Want to test your knowledge of The Office?
+Want to test your knowledge of the hit TV show 'The Office'?
 Simply hit the green 'clone or download' button on this page, then run ```index.html``` locally.

 ## Usage